Montimage/mmt-security/doc/hash.md

-This document explains how we can find quickly a set of rules to verify when we know a `message_t`.
+This document explains how we can check quickly a rule that can be verified when we know a message `msg`.
 We know that a rule contains a set of events.
 Each event contains a set of proto.att.
-A rule is verified when we have a `message_t` that contains at least one event.
+A rule is verified when we have a message that contains at least one event.

-## Problem statement
+# Problem statement

 Let examine the following rule: